awsdocs/aws-greengrass-developer-guide/doc_source/modbus-protocol-adapter-connector.md

 The Lambda function in this connector has a [long\-lived](lambda-functions.md#lambda-lifecycle) lifecycle\.

 In the AWS IoT Greengrass console, you can add a connector from the group's **Connectors** page\.
 For more information, see [Getting Started with Greengrass Connectors \(Console\)](connectors-console.md)\.

+**Note**
+After you deploy the Modbus\-RTU Protocol Adapter connector, you can use AWS IoT Things Graph to orchestrate interactions between devices in your group\.
+For more information, see [Modbus](https://docs.aws.amazon.com/thingsgraph/latest/ug/iot-tg-protocols-modbus.html) in the *AWS IoT Things Graph User Guide*\.

 ## Input Data<a name="modbus-protocol-adapter-connector-data-input"></a>